 The snowshoe is slightly larger than the cottontail.
-It derives its name from the soles of its large feet which are well-furred, particularly in winter, enabling the hare to run on soft snow within sinking.
+It derives its name from the soles of its large feet which are well-furred, particularly in winter, enabling the hare to run on soft snow without sinking.
 The snowshoe hare is extremely fast and agile, reaching speeds of 30 mph and jumping 12 feet in a single bound.
-The large feet enable it to walk and run on top of soft, deep snow.

 General description:A medium-sized member of the rabbit family whose coat is brown in summer and white in the winter.
 Snowshoe hares are typically found in young forests.

 Length: About 20 inches long, with a two-inch tail.

 Color: Brown in summer and white in winter.

 Sounds: None, except loud screams when it is attacked.